- Accounting software helps you track your accounts payable and expenses in one place.

 But choosing the best accounting software for your business is challenging.
-Each program includes a different set of features, and most offer multiple pricing plans to choose from, which also vary by feature, number of users or another factor.
+Each program includes a different set of features, and most offer multiple pricing plans to choose from, which also vary by feature, number of users, or other factors.
 Here are three items to keep in mind when selecting accounting software for your business:

 If you already know what you need and only want to see our recommendations for the best accounting software, visit our best picks page.